Social movement unionism: Examples of social movement unionism

-In the developed world, SMU is strongly associated with the organizing model of trade unionism, and overlaps with community unionism.
-SMU attempts to integrate workers, trade unions and the labour movement into broader coalitions for social and economic justice.
-Thus, in principle, unions and other organizations support each other in what are seen as mutually beneficial goals.

-The campus living wage work of unions, which have frequently worked with chapters of United Students Against Sweatshops, are an example of the principle in practice.
-Similarly, the 'Teamsters for Turtles' (as their T-shirts had it) at Seattle signalled a willingness of sections of the labour movement to engage with environmental concerns.
+The Green bans performed by the New South Wales branch of Builders Labourers Federation (Australia) are said to be an early precursor of social movement unionism.
+The branch mainly engaged in boycotting the construction of socially and environmentally damaging projects, but did not limit itself to it and also engaged in a wide range of social struggles during the 70s, and embraced women, LGBT people, Aboriginal people, and migrants.

 Other prominent examples include the relationship between Reclaim the Streets and the Liverpool Dockers (UK) during their strike in the late 1990s; and the relationship between the Coalition of Immokalee Workers and progressive US students during the Boot the Bell campaign.
 Various labour–environmental coalitions also fit this social movement model.